DOI-ONRR/doi-extractives-data/_explore/economic-impact/jobs.md

     </tr>
   </table>

-  <p>People working in the extractive industries work a range of occupations, many of which are similar to other industries, such as bus drivers, executives, and computer and information analysts.
+  <p>People working in the extractive industries have a range of occupations, many of which are similar to other industries, such as bus drivers, executives, and computer and information analysts.
 However, some people that work in the extractive industries have occupations unique to the industry, and they are called extraction workers.
 In May 2013, the estimated number one extraction worker occupation involved assembling or repairing oil field equipment using hand and power tools.
 The table below lists the top five extraction worker occupations, and the BLS Standard Occupational Classification description for each.</p>

   <h3>Top extraction worker occupations in May 2015</h3>